gaelfoppolo/self-service-data-analytics/doc-admin/AWS/setup-ec2-instance.md

 Select *Create a new security group* name it as you like (eg: *HadoopSecurityGroup*) and give it a useful description.
 For the purpose of testing, we are going to open everything to avoid network errors.
 Configure as the following image:

 ![AWS-04](img/AWS-04.png)

-*todo: configure the security group with restricting rules*

 Finally, click on *Review and Launch*.